 So you’ve just come back home from your holiday, and you’ve taken the necessary prevention steps during your stay to avoid bed bugs, now what?

-Well, there are a few things you can do to reduce the risk of a bed bug problem whilst traveling even further.
+Well, there are a few things you can do to reduce the risk of a bed bug problem whilst travelling even further.
 These consist of making sure your luggage and your clothing are bed bug free.

 After returning from your travels it is a good idea to store your luggage outside, in a shed or in your garage.